0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	jnz	no_longmode
 ```

-It just calls `verify_cpu` function from the [arch/x86/kernel/verify_cpu.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/verify_cpu.S) which contains a couple of calls of the `cpuid` instruction. `cpuid` is instruction which is used for getting information about processor.
+It just calls `verify_cpu` function from [arch/x86/kernel/verify_cpu.S](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/verify_cpu.S) which contains a couple of calls to the `cpuid` instruction. `cpuid` is the instruction which is used for getting information about the processor.
 In our case it checks long mode and SSE support and returns `0` on success or `1` on fail in the `eax` register.

-If `eax` is not zero, we jump to the `no_longmode` label which just stops the CPU with `hlt` instruction while any hardware interrupt will not happen.
+If `eax` is not zero, we jump to the `no_longmode` label which just stops the CPU with a `hlt` instruction while any hardware interrupt will not happen.

 ```assembly
 no_longmode: